Junior Curriculum

 While there is a strong focus on Maths and English, pupils are also taught a wide range of subjects, including Science, History, Geography, Art, Spanish, Computing, Music, RE, PSHE and PE.
 The curriculum is enriched with outings, workshops and cross-curricular opportunities.

-Upper School (Years 3 to 6)
+Upper Juniors - Key Stage 2 (Years 3 to 6)

 In upper school pupils have a subject-based approach in line with the National Curriculum.
 As in Key Stage 1, it is hoped that knowledge extends beyond the boundaries of the current guidelines wherever possible and include opportunities for development of individual interests.